 Wash your hands thoroughly with soap and water before beginning any food preservation process.
 I prefer bar soap for this, preferably the scrubby odor eating Tough Guy that is usually at our kitchen sink.

 Some fermenting teachers sell glass weights.
 Others recommend using a plastic bag filled with water or your salt brine.
-I prefer to use the vegetable ends that are not going to be eaten.
+I have fermenting glass weights for the small mouth canning jars and prefer to use the vegetable ends that are not going to be eaten for the wide mouth jars.

 If you use old fashioned crocks, be very selective about what your weights are and pay attention to avoid unwanted bacteria formation.
 I will also caution against using repaired crock lids.